security-force-monitor/fmtrpt_data/README.md

 3166 2000_2001 South_Asia_Region 1 4 72 75 202407121057
 3166 2000_2001 Western_Hemisphere_Region 4 37 75 108 202407121057
 ```
-From left to right, space separated, these correspond to:
+From left to right, space-separated, these correspond to:

- - the file in which we find the data, without file extension: `3164`
+ - the file in which we find the data, without file extension: `3164`.
- - the fiscal year of the report: `2000_2001`
+ - the fiscal year of the report: `2000_2001`.
- - the report section or region name: `Africa`
+ - the report section or region name: `Africa`.
- - the PDF page number where data for this region begins: `20`
+ - the PDF page number where data for this region begins: `20`.
- - the PDF page number where data for this region ends: `32`
+ - the PDF page number where data for this region ends: `32`.
- - the page number as stated in the report where data for this region starts: `20`
+ - the page number as stated in the report where data for this region starts: `20`.
- - The page number as stated in the report where data for this region ends: `32`
+ - The page number as stated in the report where data for this region ends: `32`.
- - the "run" identifier, as a timestamp, used to group outputs done at different times: `202402071355`
+ - the "run" identifier, as a timestamp, used to group outputs done at different times: `202402071355`.

 In this configuration, you can see that the the PDF page numbers and the report page numbering begin to diverge.
-So the data for Europe are found on pages 1 to 15 of `input/3165.pdf` but the actual reporting numbering for those pages is 33-47.
+So the data for Europe are found on pages 1 to 15 of the file `input/3165.pdf` but the actual page numbering in the report is 33-47.
 The way to get these configuation variables is just to eyeball the PDFs.

 The "run" variable was added for the November 2024 edition to allow for different scrapes of the data to co-exist, and act as an audit and integrity measure.
 In the 2000-2001 scraper, there is only one "run" in `202407121057`, because it's the first time we extracted this data.
 However, in the 2019-2020 sub-project, you can see there are two "runs" from 2021 and 2024: `202108131700` and `202402071355`.

-With the flow control variables in place, we can use the script.
-The script, written in `bash` is controlled from the `_main` function, which sits at the bottom of the script.
+With the flow control variables in place, we can now use the extraction script.
+The script, written in `bash` is controlled from the `_main` function, which sits at the end of the script.
 The main sub-routines are outlined in the table below:

 Sequence|Function name|Input location|Output location|What it does|
 |:---:|:---:|:---:|:---:|:---:|